What can Dr. Santos Stahl do about hair loss?

 Circular hair loss (alopecia areata)

-- Cause: Investigations point to an autoimmune disease in which the body’s own white blood cells (T-cells) attack the hair roots.
+Investigations point to an autoimmune disease in which the patient’s own white blood cells (T cells) attack the body’s own hair roots.

-- Distribution: Circular hair loss occurs in 0.2 percent of the population, regardless of gender, age and ethnic origin.
+Circular hair loss occurs in 0.2 percent of the population, regardless of gender, age, and ethnicity.
 About two percent of the general population suffers from this form of hair loss at some time in their lives .
 Patients with white spot disease (vitiligo) or autoimmune thyroid disease are more often affected.

-- Prevention: Since stress can trigger a hair loss flare-up, a balanced lifestyle should be strived for.
+Since stress can trigger a hair loss episode, a balanced lifestyle should be aimed for.

-- Prognosis: After an initial hair loss, the hair grows back on its own in 50 to 60 percent of cases.
+After an initial hair loss, hair grows back on its own in 50 to 60 percent of cases.
 When there is a family history of circular hair loss, episodes of hair loss often recur .

 Diffuse hair loss (telogen effluvium)

-- Distribution: Exact figures about the frequency of diffuse hair loss are not known.
+Exact figures on the frequency of diffuse hair loss are not known.
 Both men and women are affected.

-- Treatment: In sudden diffuse hair loss, normal hair growth resumes after the trigger is removed.
+In the case of sudden diffuse hair loss, normal hair growth resumes after the trigger is removed.
 If an autoimmune disease is the trigger of chronic diffuse hair loss, a local application of cortisone is useful.
 The treatment is safe and well tolerated and can be helpful in chronic diffuse hair loss.
 In chronic course, minoxidil solution can be used .

 Pattern of hair loss